Jackachao0618/PTNN/README.md

 * Chao Jiang and Hui Li.
 "Reliable and Explainable Machine-Learning Methods for Accelerating Closure Development."
 Journal of Fluid Mechanics (in progress).
 * Chao Jiang and Hui Li.
 "On Realizability and Metrics of Data-driven Turbulence Models."
 Physical Review Fluids (in progress).

-Also see:
+Also see an early version:

-Chao Jiang, Junyi Mi, Shujin Laima, and Hui Li.
+* Chao Jiang, Junyi Mi, Shujin Laima, and Hui Li.
 "Data-driven Turbulence Modeling Using A Physics-informed Deep Residual Neural Network."
 14th World Congress in Computational Mechanics (WCCM) & ECCOMAS Congress 2020, 19-July, 2020: Paris, France.

 #### For presentations, posters, etc..., we suggest also including: